CBIIT/beautiful-jekyll/workshops/index.md

 ### Overview

-This workshop will introduce you to the concepts and tools to generate, explore small molecule (drug-like) chemical structures, compute chemical descriptors, create and analyze Machine Learning classification models.
+This workshop will introduce the concepts and tools to generate, explore small molecule (drug-like) chemical structures, compute chemical descriptors, create and analyze Machine Learning classification models.
 Open source chemoinformatics software and predictive data analysis scikit-learn library will be used to compute key pharma-relevant descriptors and generate/analyze drug classification models.